jonasblixt/bpak/README.rst

 suggests is the top most hash in the hash tree.

-In this archive the parts are not hashed because we only need to ensure that the salt and root hash are not comprimised.
+In this archive the parts are not hashed because we only need to ensure that the salt and root hash are not compromised.

 Add transport encoding information::